 What is Organisational Culture?

-Beyond your products, services, profits and goals, your organisational culture is what makes your business what it is.
+Beyond your products, services, profits, and goals, your organisational culture is what makes your business what it is.

-When we talk about organisational culture, we’re talking about the values and behaviours that contribute to your business’s social and psychological environment.
+When we talk about organisational culture, we’re talking about the values and behaviors that contribute to your business’s social and psychological environment.
 Every business is the sum of its people, and we’re all completely different in an unfathomable number of ways.
 So every business on the planet has its own unique organisational culture.

 Organisational culture is implicit – so everyone takes part in it even if they’re not aware of doing do – and enduring.
 That means it’s a long-term thing, and if it’s ever going to change it won’t change overnight.